CPK Insurance

 Non-compliance can result in fines, loss of contracts, and personal liability:

-- New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, so MSPs leasing office space may need to show evidence of coverage during the quote process.
+• Most commercial leases in New Mexico require proof of general liability coverage, so MSPs leasing office space may need to show evidence of coverage during the quote process.

 Common Claims for Managed Service Provider Businesses in New Mexico